 Disneyland Halloween Time Basics

-When: Halloween Time at Disneyland is longer than ever this year, running from September 6-October 31, 2019.
-A few years ago, the holiday didn’t get underway until mid-September but it now fully launches right around Labor Day.
-So you have a few more days to experience the season this year!
+When: Halloween Time at Disneyland is longer than ever this year, running from September 1 to October 31, 2023.
+A few years ago, the holiday didn’t get underway until mid-September, but it now fully launches right before Labor Day.
+So you have a little more time to experience the season this year!

 Where: The Halloween Time celebrations happen all over the Disneyland Resort.
-The bulk of the decorations and fun are in the two parks, but Downtown Disney and the three hotels of the Disneyland Resort don’t disappoint either.
+The bulk of the decorations, food, and fun are in the two parks, but Downtown Disney and the three hotels of the Disneyland Resort usually have some special touches as well.

 Halloween Time in Disneyland Park

 Disneyland park has been the home of most of the Halloween Time celebrations for many years.
 An iconic Mickey jack-o-lantern greets visitors as they enter Main Street USA.
-Orange decor and pumpkins set the mood.
+Characters in costume and villains hold meet and greets from the train station platform overlooking the square.

-There are a few changes in 2019 within Disneyland park itself.
-Gone this year is the special ride overlay Space Mountain Ghost Galaxy.
-Also gone is the specially ticketed Mickey’s Halloween Party, as it has been re-themed and moved across the esplanade to Disney California Adventure as Oogie Boogie Bash (more on that below).
+• Also gone is the specially ticketed Mickey’s Halloween Party, as it was re-themed and moved across the esplanade to Disney California Adventure as Oogie Boogie Bash in 2019 (more on that below).

-But never fear, because the Halloween offerings in Disneyland park that remain are still extensive.
-Plus, there is a major addition to Disneyland park to replace what has left… keep reading to learn what that is!
+But never fear, because the Halloween offerings in Disneyland park that remain are still extensive!

 Haunted Mansion Holiday

-Ever since 2001, Disneyland has offered a special holiday “overlay” to the Haunted Mansion in New Orleans Square in Disneyland park.
+Ever since 2001, Disneyland has offered a special holiday overlay to the Haunted Mansion in New Orleans Square in Disneyland park.
 Jack Skellington and his friends from Tim Burton’s “The Nightmare Before Christmas” overrun the mansion, decorating it with their rare brand of Halloween and Christmas mixed together.
-The theming makes it perfect for a run from September through the New Year, so there is plenty of time for Disneyland visitors to schedule a visit.
+The theming makes it perfect for a run from September through the New Year, so there is plenty of time for Disneyland visitors to schedule a visit, either during Halloween Time or during the Disneyland Holidays.

 Dia de los Muertos in Frontierland

 Adding to the festive decor around Halloween Time are traditional decorations for the Mexican Day of the Dead.
 Appropriately located in Frontierland around Rancho del Zocalo restaurant, the decorations include skeletons and bright colored flowers.
-Face painting is usually available for the little ones in this area as well.
 The decorations are exquisite and a great place for some amazing photo opportunities.
+Look for characters to make special appearances in this area too.

 Halloween Screams Fireworks